-• Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction, including a beach fill with a berm and dune, with a periodic nourishment at three year intervals.
+Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction, including a beach fill with a berm and dune, with a periodic nourishment at three year intervals.

 As a result of Hurricane Irene in August 2011\$40,000 in FCCE funds were provided to complete a Project Information Report under Public Law 84-99.
 The PIR completed in March 2012 determined that the project met the requirements of PL84-99 and was eligible for FCCE funding.
 A contract to repair the project was awarded in September 2012.
-Physical construction began in December 2012.
+Physical construction began in December 2012 and completed in Jul 2013.

 Between October 27 & 30, 2012, Hurricane Sandy caused significant damage to the New Jersey coast from Sandy Hook to Cape May and up the Delaware Bay.
 FCCE under PL 84-99 were again used to complete a PIR Addendum to the Hurricane Irene PIR.
-The results of the PIR determined that the project was eligible for FCCE funding to repair the project to prestorm conditions.
+The results of the PIR determined that the project was eligible for FCCE funding to repair the project to pre-storm conditions.
 Therefore, the previously awarded Hurricane Irene repair contract was modified to complete the repairs for Hurricanes Irene & Sandy concurrently.
 Additionally, in response to P.L.
-113-2 DRAA, a second PIR Addendum was completed to determine whether the project to design template.
+113-2 DRAA, a second PIR Addendum was completed to determine whether the project was eligible for FCCE funding under P.L.
+113-2 to restore the project to design template.
 This Addendum was approved.
 The contract was further modified to complete the restorations.
 Pumping of sand was completed in July 2013.
-Repairs to Hereford Seawall are on-going & scheduled to be completed by Jun 2014.
+Repairs to Hereford Seawall were completed in April 2014.

-Timeline Stant Complete Commonta Imeline Start Complete Comments Initial Construction Jul 2002 Beach fill Initial Construction Jun 2009 Avalon & Hereford Seawalls FCCE Emergency Rehab (Nor'Ida Nov 09) Apr 2011 Dec 2011 Pumping completed in Jun 2011 FCCE EMERGENCY Rehab (Hurricane Irene & Sandy) Dec 2012 Jul 13 2nd Periodic Nourishment Cycle Sched for FY16
+Timeline Start Complete Comments

+Initial Construc ction ul 2002 Beach fill

+Initial Construc Jun 2009 Avalor Avalon & Hereford Seawalls

+FCCE Emergency Rehab (Nor'Ida Nov 09) Apr 2011 ec 2011 Pumping completed in Jun 2011

+FCCE EMERGENC (Hurricane Irene & Dec 2 2012 A pr 2014 Pumping completed in Jul 2013.
+F ford Seawall completed Apr 20

+2nd Periodic Nourishr nent Cycle 20 16 Dependent on adequate funds. lequate funds.

-Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000)
+Total Estimated Project Cost (\$000) FED- ERAL NON- FED- ERAL TOTA L Summarized Federal Financial Data (\$000)

-Construction 61,200 32,889 94,089 Allocations thru FY11 33,441
+Construction 172,810 94,583 267,39 93 Allocatio ns thru FY12 33,441

-FY 12 Allocation 0

-FY 13 Allocation 0
+FY 13 Al location 0

-FY 14 Allocation 0
+FY 14 Al location 0

+FY 15 Bu ıdget 300 Work Plan

-FY 15 Budget TBD
+FY 16 Bu ıdget 0 Presidents Budget

-Balance to Complete 27,759
+Balance t co Complete 139,069

-CORPS OF ENGINEERS